wp-plugins/rublon/readme.txt

 License: GNU Public License, version 2
 License URI: http://opensource.org/licenses/gpl-license.php

-Invisible Two-Factor Authentication: Rublon protects your account from sign ins from unknown devices, even if your password gets stolen.
+Stronger security for online accounts: Rublon protects your accounts from sign ins from unknown devices, even if your passwords get stolen.

 == Description ==

-Rublon protects your account from sign ins from unknown devices, even if your password gets stolen.
-It's a totally seamless way of protecting your online accounts and the easiest two-factor authentication solution in the world.
-Find out more at www.rublon.com.
+Rublon provides stronger security for online accounts through invisible two-factor authentication.
+It protects your accounts from sign-ins from unknown devices, even if your passwords get stolen.
+Find out more at http://www.rublon.com.

 Rublon for WordPress requires the Rublon mobile app, which lets you define your Trusted Devices.
 Available for Android, BlackBerry, iPhone and Windows Phone: www.rublon.com/get